Download a printable copy of the Centura Health Privacy Practices.

 Centura Health, the members of its medical staff, and other affiliated health care providers participate in an Organized Health Care Arrangement (OCHA).
 Participation in an OCHA allows covered entities to, among other things, exchange protected health information with other OCHA participants to provide patient care in a more effective and efficient manner.

-Additionally, Centura Health participates in a health information exchange (HIE) network.
-HIE provides a way to securely and electronically share patients' clinical information with other physicians and other health care providers participating in the HIE network to provide safer, more timely, efficient, and higher quality care.
+Additionally, Centura Health participates in health information exchange (HIE) networks.
+These networks provide a way to securely and electronically share patients’ clinical information with other health care providers participating in the HIE network to provide safer, more timely, efficient, and higher quality care.
+If you do not wish for your information to be included, please contact the facility main number and ask for the health information management department.

 Subject to certain requirements, we may give out your medical information to other organizations without prior authorization for: